We’re asked if we are doing in-person retreats yet. We can’t wait to say, “YES!”

-Some of our clients are very vulnerable to this disease.
-And playing any part in spreading COVID-19 goes against the oath of a healing professional: “First, do no harm.”
+Some of our clients are very vulnerable.
+Playing any part in spreading COVID-19 goes against the healer’s oath: “First, do no harm.”

 Meanwhile, know that it is just a myth that meeting in-person is better.
-Based on our experience since early March, we have consistently found that our Zoom retreats are at least as effective as meeting in person.
+Based on our experience for over a year now, we have consistently found that our Zoom retreats are at least as effective as meeting in person.
 And sometimes more so!

 Yes, couples have told us their virtual retreats turned out to be even more effective than in-person would have been.
 See feedback from our virtual retreat clients.